 Sportfishing in Islamorada & the Florida Keys

 Here you will find details about many of the common game fish you can catch in Islamorada and around the Florida Keys.
-You can see a name, picture, and details for the fish displayed.
-Some are known by different names like Mahi-Mahi aslo known as Dolphin or Dolphinfish.
+You will see the name, picture, and details for the fish displayed.
+Some are known by different names such as Mahi-Mahi also known as Dolphin or Dolphinfish.
 Some of these are caught offshore while deep-sea fishing, while some are caught reef fishing or wreck fishing.
 No matter what type of fishing you are doing, booking a charter fishing trip with us at Catchalottafish will certainly be exciting and memorable.
-Check out the game fish below and give us a call to discuss what you are most interested in.
+Check out the game fish below and give us a call to discuss what interests you.

 Science Name: Coryphaena hippurus

 World Record: 88 lbs.
 Exuma, Bahamas

 Techniques: trolling, casting, fly

 Wahoo are one of the fastest pelagic fish swimming up to 60 miles an hour.
 The largest caught in Florida was 139 pounds, but they can go upwards of 180 pounds.
 Florida Keys fishing for Wahoo is one of the big draws to the keys.
 Wahoo is a game fish for sport fishing in Islamorada & around the Florida Keys.
 They are caught offshore while deep-sea fishing.

 Science Name: Acanthocybium solandri

 Other Names: ono, oahu fish, Pacific kingfish, ocean barracuda

 Techniques: heavy tackle, trolling

 The Blackfin Tuna grows to a maximum of around 45 pounds and 3 1/2 feet long.
 Blackfin are often found with Skipjack Tuna over reefs, around wrecks, and in the Gulf of Mexico as well as offshore.